-It should be noted that there is currently no clear definition (legal, regulatory or otherwise) of an "ESG note" nor market consensus as to what constitutes, a "ESG", "green", "environmental", "sustainable", "social" or any similar label, nor can any assurance be given that such a clear definition or consensus will develop over time.
-A basis for the determination of such a definition has been established in the EU with the publication in the Official Journal of the EU on 22 June 2020 of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "Sustainable Finance Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Sustainable Finance Taxonomy").
+It should be noted that there is currently no clear definition (legal, regulatory or otherwise) of an "ESG note" nor market consensus as to what constitutes, a "ESG", "green", "environmental", "sustainable", "social" or any similar label, nor can any assurance be given that such a clear definition or consensus will develop over time or that, if it does, any ESG Notes will comply with such definition, market consensus or label.
+In addition no assurance can be given by the Issuer, any Dealer or any of their respective affiliates or any other person to investors that any ESG Notes will comply with any future standards or requirements regarding any "green", "environmental", "sustainable", "social" or other equivalently-labelled performance objectives, including Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "Sustainable Finance Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Sustainable Finance Taxonomy") and accordingly the status of any Notes as being "green", "environmental", "sustainable", "social" (or equivalent) could be withdrawn at any time.
 The EU Sustainable Finance Taxonomy is subject to further development by way of the implementation by the European Commission through delegated regulations of technical screening criteria for the environmental objectives set out in the Sustainable Finance Taxonomy Regulation.
-No assurance is or will be given by the Issuer that the eligibility criteria set by the Issuer satisfy any requirements determined under the Sustainable Finance Taxonomy Regulation or within the EU Sustainable Finance Taxonomy at any time.